In written art, h.u.e has three broad areas of interest: creative writing, community development, and live storytelling.

 - Urban Youth Farming (2003, Congressional Hunger Center/Hunger Task Force of Milwaukee)

-Since an early age h.u.e has been fascinated by narratives.
-His mother ran a home-based childcare center where story time was just as essential as nap time. h.u.e strives to strike a balance between the abstract voice of a cinematic narrator and the first person transparency of a thought-balloon.
+From an early age h.u.e has been fascinated by narratives.
+His mother ran a home-based childcare center where story time was just as essential as nap time.
 Since 2012, h.u.e has been combining his improv background and story-telling passion by telling “stylized autobiographical monologues” at open mics.